 Can you see how this is an entirely different practice than trying to be focused and “mindful” of the things happening all around you?

 Mindful practices certainly have their own values, yet by their very nature they hold your mind on the surface levels of your awareness — as you engage yourself in various words, visualizations and mindful activities — thus you remain far away from the serene, blissful depths of samadhi.

-Samadhi, on the other hand, is the state of least activity — where you leave all your efforts and mindful processes behind …
+Samadhi is the state of least activity — where you leave all your efforts and mindful processes behind …

 … You arrive deep within your Being to a sublime state of balance and renewal.